Kolaru/SimulatedAnnealing.jl/README.md

 # SimulatedAnnealing.jl

-This package aims is to provide a simple and flexible implementation of the simulated annealing algorithm in julia.
+This package aims is to provide a simple and flexible implementation of the simulated annealing algorithm in Julia.

 The implementation is fully based on the following PhD thesis:
 > Varanelli, 1996, *On the acceleration of simulated annealing*